 Freezing Orders Defence Solicitors - Manchester

 Draycott Browne has a wealth of experience in helping clients deal with a freezing order.
 Whether your personal or business assets have been affected, you will need urgent and effective advice from our trusted solicitors, who have the specialist technical knowledge to deal with your case discreetly and efficiently.
-Our expert team have a proven track record in financial matters such as these and can provide you with the tailored advice and help you need during this stressful time.
+Our expert serious crime team have a proven track record in financial matters such as these and can provide you with the tailored advice and help you need during this stressful time.

 If you have been named in a freezing order, you should seek legal representation as soon as possible to protect your financial interests.
 Our solicitors will liaise with the court on your behalf and advise you on your next steps.
 For expert advice on freezing orders, call Draycott Browne today on +44 (0)161 228 2244.